m3g/ShowMethodTesting.jl/README.md

 - Numbers are isolated from other characters (except dots), and compared up to a precision defined by the user (by default equality for integers and rtol=1e-3 for floats).
 - Paths are identified and compared only for their last entry (the file name or last directory entry).
-- Arrays are simplified and only the first and last elements are compared, to avoid errors associated to the number of elements printed.
+- Arrays, identified by braces, are simplified and only the first and last elements are compared, to avoid errors associated to the number of elements printed.

 The function `parse_show` returns then a custom object which can be compared with `isapprox` to